MikeCookDev/100daysofcode/README.md

 Day 66: COntinued practice with JavaScript and began enjoying it again after studying and making sense of things.

 Day 67: Finally got a new computer and practiced and worked with JavaScript and Math in JavaScript.

+Day 68: Practiced more on JavaScript and building a few random generator projects.